 Interesting Arctic Hare Facts

-The Arctic Hare is the largest hare found in North America.
+- The Arctic Hare is the largest hare found in North America.

-Arctic Hares live in the northern regions of Canada and Greenland, and on Canadian Arctic islands.
+- Arctic Hares live in the northern regions of Canada and Greenland, and on Canadian Arctic islands.

-This Arctic animal is a herbivore and actually mostly a folivore (leaf-eating animal).
+- This Arctic animal is a herbivore and actually mostly a folivore (leaf-eating animal).
 They eat mostly willow leaves, but their diet also includes various plants, roots, mosses, and berries.

-Unlike many animals that live in the Arctic, the Arctic Hare does not hibernate during the coldest months of the year.
+- Unlike many animals that live in the Arctic, the Arctic Hare does not hibernate during the coldest months of the year.

-Female Arctic Hares give birth to one litter per year, this occurs in spring or the beginning of the summer.
+- Female Arctic Hares give birth to one litter per year, this occurs in spring or the beginning of the summer.
 The litter is usually 2 to 8 Hares.

-These animals are usually very social and sometimes form groups of hundreds or even thousands.
+- These animals are usually very social and sometimes form groups of hundreds or even thousands.
 They will often huddle together for warmth.

 - The Arctic Hare has numerous predators, not all of which are present throughout the region it inhabits.
 These predators include the Arctic Wolf, Arctic fox, Red fox, Gray wolf, Snowy Owl, Gyrfalcon, Canada Lynx, and Peregrine falcons.

 - Information on the lifespan of this mammal is limited but many experts believe it to be between three to five years in the wild.

 Arctic Hare SpeciesThere are four living subspecies of Arctic Hare they are:

-Lepus arcticus arcticus
+- Lepus arcticus arcticus

-Lepus arcticus banksii
+- Lepus arcticus banksii

-Lepus arcticus groenlandicus
+- Lepus arcticus groenlandicus

-Lepus arcticus monstrabilis
+- Lepus arcticus monstrabilis

 Arctic Hare Physical Appearance

-Members of this species who live the furthest north have fur that stays white all year whereas the fur of the ones that live further south in their range turns grayish brown in the warmer summer months.
+- Members of this species who live the furthest north have fur that stays white all year whereas the fur of the ones that live further south in their range turns grayish brown in the warmer summer months.

-The length of Arctic Hares ranges from 17 to 28 inches (43 to 70 centimeters) excluding their tail.
+- The length of Arctic Hares ranges from 17 to 28 inches (43 to 70 centimeters) excluding their tail.

 - Their tail measures between 1.8 - 4 inches (4.6 - 10.16 centimeters).

-The weight of an Arctic Hare is usually between 6 - 12 pounds (2.5 - 5.5 kilograms).
+- The weight of an Arctic Hare is usually between 6 - 12 pounds (2.5 - 5.5 kilograms).

-Their claws are relatively long compared to hares in other regions.
+- Their claws are relatively long compared to hares in other regions.

-This animal has short ears that have black tips.
+- This animal has short ears that have black tips.